Like this article? We’ve got more! Check out the rest of our articles on skincare innovation, skin health, and combatting environmental stressors.

 Solving the “darkness at noon” problem

-The Base Layer maks solving the “darkness at noon” paradox simple.
-With a monthly subscription, you can make sure you’re supporting healthy Vitamin D levels and helping to protect yourself from sun damage, too.
+The Base Layer makes solving the “darkness at noon” paradox simple.
+With a monthly subscription, you can make sure you’re supporting healthy Vitamin D levels and helping to protect your skin from environmental stressors at the same time.
 Subscribe today!